Occasional Liquor Licence lodgement guide

 Exemptions to the Liquor Control Act 1988

-Guidance on the specific circumstances whereby the sale, supply and consumption of liquor is exempt from the application of the Act under the Liquor Control Regulations 1989 (the regulations).
+Guidance on specific circumstances where the sale, supply and consumption of liquor is exempt from the application of the Act under the Liquor Control Regulations 1989.

 Occasional Liquor Licence fees